 There are a few ways to do this.

-The first way is to dig out the box your motherboard came in.
-However, this is impossible if you threw the box already.
+The first way is to dig out the box your motherboard came in (If you still have it).

-If you bought the motherboard online, you could find the confirmation email to see if it states the name of your motherboard.
+If you bought the motherboard online, you can find the confirmation email to see if it states the name of your motherboard.

 You can also check your computer’s System Information tool.